As Pope Benedict steps down, group asks U.N. to act on abuse

 ROME On the final day of Pope Benedict's papacy, a victim support group asked the United Nations to censure the Vatican for failing to protect children from sexual abuse by Roman Catholic clergy.

-"We hope that the U.N. speaks out very forcefully and says that the Vatican is in violation of the treaty that it agreed to honour."
+"We hope that the U.N. speaks out very forcefully and says that the Vatican is in violation of the treaty that it agreed to honor."

 The SNAP submission argues that the Holy See has violated the U.N.
 Convention on the Rights of the Child, which it signed in 1990, on four counts including a failure to cooperate with criminal investigations and failing to protect children.